gzrcm/KUK_2/content/english/portfolio/project-2.md

 ### Background

 The following is a part of an ongoing project with [Bristol City Council Economic Development Team](https://www.bristol.gov.uk/business-support-advice/economic-information-and-analysis) regarding Economic Development and recovery in light of COVID and potentially Brexit.
-Bristol are a great team to work for and are very forward facing and happy to embrace new tools and ways of working as the UK responds to these unprecedented times.
+Bristol are a great team to work for, are very forward facing and happy to embrace new tools and ways of working as the UK responds to these unprecedented times.

-The goal is to create a highly automated data-led bulletin that only needs to be supplemented with commentary as and when it is relevant for update.
-Slowly snipping away at the industry of static reporting one bite at the time.
+Our goal is to create a highly automated data-led bulletin that only needs to be supplemented with commentary as and when it is relevant for update.
+This will allow the team to get on with policy and decision making while slowly snipping away at the industry of static reporting.

+Thanks to all the colleagues at Bristol Council who helped make this prototype a reality.

 <iframe width="875" height="1140" src="https://app.powerbi.com/view?r=eyJrIjoiOGQ5MzUzYTAtNmJlMi00NWE0LTk4NzUtZTNkYTFkYTgxYmJiIiwidCI6IjIwMDA2MjIwLTFjNmEtNGJkMi05NDUzLWY4NjhjYzY0NGIzZiJ9&filterPaneEnabled=false" frameborder="0" allowFullScreen="true"></iframe>